LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 Usage
 -----

+The ``packs`` tool loads at startup all the currently defined registry and pack specifications (from the registries/packs storage directory;
+see below).
+When no registry/pack setup exists, a new one is automatically created.

 The tool provides two main objects, ``registries`` and ``packs``, for handling, respectively, registries and packs.
 Both objects accept a ``help/0`` message that describes the most common queries.